karatelabs/karate/karate-netty/README.md

 ## `requestHeaders`

 ## `requestParams`
 A map-like' object of all query-string parameters and the values will always be an array.
-Use the convenience built-iun function [`paramValue(name)`](#paramValue) which is convenient as it will return a single (string) value if the size of the array is 1, which is what you need most of the time.
+Use the convenience built-in function [`paramValue(name)`](#paramValue) which is convenient as it will return a single (string) value if the size of the array is 1, which is what you need most of the time.

 ## `pathMatches`